 Infographic diagram explaining the Fitzpatrick Scale with skin types I to VI, their sun reactivity, melanin response, and importance in laser hair removal safety.

-The six Fitzpatrick types are:
+The six Fitzpatrick skin types are:

 • Type III: Medium skin, may burn initially, tans to light brown.